cdruee/austaltools/docs/index.rst

 This package is licensed under the EUROPEAN UNION PUBLIC LICENCE v.
 1.2.
 See `LICENSE` for the license text or navugate to https://eupl.eu/1.2/en/

-The topography data files in the folder `data` are licensed under various other licenses:
+The topography data that can be downloaded are licensed under various other licenses:

 +----------+-----------------------------------------------------------------------------------+